annaesvensson/yellow-gallery/README.md

 [Download extension](https://github.com/annaesvensson/yellow-gallery/archive/main.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

-This extension uses [PhotoSwipe 4.1.2](https://github.com/dimsemenov/photoswipe) by Dmitry Semenov.
+This extension includes [PhotoSwipe 4.1.2](https://github.com/dimsemenov/photoswipe) by Dmitry Semenov.

 ## Developer